 Our church is governed by a set of Bylaws describing the actions and responsibilities of each party.
-Our church is currently a lay-led congregation while we search for a permanent Minister.
+Our church is currently a member-led congregation while we search for a settled Minister.

 All aspects of church governance are ultimately responsible to the congregation.
 Both the minister and the board are accountable to the congregation, not to each other, unless specified in the bylaws or other church documents.
 The minister and the board are responsible for different aspects of ongoing operations, but the congregation must vote on major decisions such as election of the board, approval of the budget, calling a minister, selling or purchase of property, approval of bylaws revisions, and other critical issues.

 Congregational meetings are held every Spring and Fall and special meetings may be called by the board or petition.
 Times are announced a minimum of five days before the meeting.
 This is your chance to govern your church.
 Please don't miss out!

 The minister is responsible for preaching and teaching and has complete freedom of the pulpit.
 They act as a consultant with the board, committees, and programs sharing experience and professional expertise.